CheWeiChang1992/My_Personal_Notes/Barley_DH_RNA_experiment.md

                       - 2. Using microwave to sterilize water (using to rinse seeds after) -> we use microwave because it is faster than using autoclave.

 - `2020-03-13`: Seed sterilization
                       - We used the sterilization protocol for wild barley -> **sterilize seeds with 4% hypochlorite with 1 min.
-But we used the commercial bleach (2.8% sodium sodium hypochlorite without dilution) instead.**
+But we used the commercial bleach (2.8% sodium hypochlorite without dilution) instead.**
                       - **All the process of sterilization and sowing seeds were done in the laminar flow cabinet.**
                       - 1. Preparing bleach and sterile water in separate beakers.
 And writing the IDs of accessions on the Petri dishes and their lids (Note: Ensure the lids covering Petri dishes when writing the IDs).
                       - 2. The seeds were sinked the bleach for 1 min and then rinsed in the sterile water